Dr-Wojtek/Online-Surgeon/README.md

 ## Security
 * The program is secured using Spring Security 5.7.5.
 * It does not use the deprecated WebSecurityConfigurerAdapter.
-Instead, it uses SecurityFilterChain, with enabled CSRF-protection and CSRF-tokens sent through an external cookie, enabling modifying requests such as POST, PUT, DELETE to be sent by, for example, Postman.
+Instead, it uses SecurityFilterChain, with ~~enabled CSRF-protection and CSRF-tokens sent through an external cookie, enabling modifying requests such as POST, PUT, DELETE to be sent by, for example, Postman. ~~ currently disabled CSRF
-* Authentication is needed for any request, except GET on the root page "/" (which holds nothing, there is no front-end).
+* Authentication is needed for any request, except GET on the root page "/" (which holds nothing).
 * A user role have authorization to GET and POST new persons and pathosis and sending patients to surgery.
 An admin have both USER and ADMIN roles, enabling them to GET, POST, PUT and DELETE on tables where possible.
 * Exclusive admin authorization is enabled through GlobalMethodSecurity.
 * Passwords are encoded using Springs own createDelegatingPasswordEncoder() method and users are stored in-memory.